Global auto component makers gear up for China's tougher emission rules

 SHANGHAI Global companies that specialise in making vehicle emissions cleaner are rushing to take advantage of Beijing's war on pollution, as Chinese automakers look to comply with tougher regulations in the world's biggest auto market.

-Firms from Bill Gates-backed start-up EcoMotors Inc to Faurecia SA (EPED.PA), a parts supplier controlled by French giant Peugeot SA (PEUP.PA), are jostling to help automakers meet new diesel emission rules taking effect in January, despite concerns the standards may not be strictly enforced.
+Firms from Bill Gates-backed start-up EcoMotors Inc to Faurecia SA, a parts supplier controlled by French giant Peugeot SA, are jostling to help automakers meet new diesel emission rules taking effect in January, despite concerns the standards may not be strictly enforced.

-"Generally speaking, we will benefit from higher emission standards in China as they will further spur our business growth," said Liu Xiaoxing, China vice president of Cummins Inc (CMI.N), a U.S. diesel engine maker that partners with Faurecia and counts China as its biggest and fastest-growing market.
+"Generally speaking, we will benefit from higher emission standards in China as they will further spur our business growth," said Liu Xiaoxing, China vice president of Cummins Inc, a U.S. diesel engine maker that partners with Faurecia and counts China as its biggest and fastest-growing market.

 Pollution has reached crisis levels in China after decades of growth-at-all-costs, contributing to hundreds of thousands of deaths a year and sowing the seeds of social unrest.
 Automobiles are chiefly responsible for China's foul air, according to the country's environment watchdog.